Building permits, forms and applications

 - The location of the legal point of discharge (LPOD) for where the private drainage line is required to connect to.
 Please refer to our Council Engineering Drainage page.

-You can use this form to request the full building permit documentation, or just a single document.
+You can use this form to request a search and copy of one (1) full building permit documentation, or just a single document from a permit.

 You must be the owner, or be authorised by the owner to submit this form.